mormahr/pdf-service/README.md

   <img alt="Docker Image Size" src="https://img.shields.io/docker/image-size/mormahr/pdf-service" />
 </p>

-A dockerized HTTP service, that generates PDF files from HTML using [Weasyprint][weasyprint].
+A dockerized HTTP service, that generates PDF files from HTML using [WeasyPrint][weasyprint].
 The primary use-case is generation of documents from developer controlled templates, such as invoices.
 It is not meant as a general webpage to PDF converter.
 The service expects input HTML and other resources to be safe and doesn't do any hardening or sandboxing that would be required for